lenzenmi/Gofer/README.md

 ## Presentation

 ### Running
-Requires reveal.js which is included as a sub repo.
+Requires reveal.js which is included as a submodule.

 Thus you must clone this repository locally and either pass `--recurse-submodules` to git clone do `git submodule init && git submodule update` after cloning